Defra-Data-Science-Centre-of-Excellence/AQIE-init-scripts/README.md

 # init-scripts
 Short shell scripts for initialising data science Linux environments.

 In particular the R installs have been amended to suit the needs of users in the air quality team.
-Added packages include openair, afcharts and more.
+Added packages include openair, afcharts and packages for Shiny dashboards.

 ## Environments
 <table>